chinchin79/knights-tour/README.md

 # knights-tour
-A knight's tour solution one with Python
+A knight's tour sequence problem solution done with Python